zzamboni/zzamboni.org/content/post/my-doom-emacs-configuration-with-commentary/index.md

 -   [Publishing a book using org-mode](https://medium.com/@lakshminp/publishing-a-book-using-org-mode-9e817a56d144) by [Lakshmi Narasimhan](https://medium.com/@lakshminp/publishing-a-book-using-org-mode-9e817a56d144);
 -   [Publishing a Book with Leanpub and Org Mode](http://irreal.org/blog/?p=5313) by Jon Snader (from where I found the links to the above).

-Building upon these, I have developed a new `ox-leanpub` package which you can find in MELPA (source at <https://github.com/zzamboni/ox-leanpub>), and which I load and configure below.
+Building upon these, I developed a new `ox-leanpub` package which you can find in MELPA (source at <https://github.com/zzamboni/ox-leanpub>), and which I load and configure below.

 The `ox-leanpub` module sets up Markua export automatically.
 I add the code for setting up the Markdown exporter too (I don't use it, but just to keep an eye on any breakage):